 Historical kill and sighting records were compiled and examined to assess the effect of kills had on populations.
 During 1923-39, an estimated 20,000 animals (including 7,000 pups) were killed at the Sea Otter Group.
-Pup production at this rookery declined from about 1,200 to fewer than 10 pups, and in recent years it has been used only as a haulout by non-breeding animals.
+Pup production at this rookery declined from about 1,200 to fewer than 10 pups, and until the last few years it had been used as a haulout mainly by non-breeding animals.